Director: Sam Firstenberg

 CIA agent #3: Hmmm.
 I wish I knew [shakes head].

 With ludicrous plotting, comic book villains and the kind of revenge set-up that leaves you punching the air with puerile bloodlust, Avenging Force is everything you would want in an action movie, while instances of abrupt violence add an extra dimension.
-Ultimately, the movie thrives on the chemistry of our leading men, who seem genuinely thrilled to be reunited, and any fan of Cannon’s most successful period will feel the same.
+Ultimately, the movie thrives on the chemistry of our leading men, who seem genuinely thrilled to be reunited, and any fan of Cannon’s most successful period will feel exactly the same way.

 VHS Revival is a non-profit venture.
 Any donation, no matter how small, will help towards the site’s running costs and ultimately enable us to grow.
 Thank you.